hehonglu123/Duckiebot_Survey_ROS_RR/DT_ROS_RR_Survey.md

 The structure of ROS is a little different from Robot Raconteur.
 First it has the Publisher-Subscriber relationship between different nodes.
 In our case the subscriber is on the duckiebot, listening to the speed command messages from remote Ubuntu laptop.
 And obviously the Ubuntu laptop is the publisher, so that user can publish command toward the duckiebot.
 Another relationship in ROS is Master-Slave.
 In order to use ROS in python, it’s necessary to `import rospy` at the start of each script.

 ### ROS Master
 To initiate a ROS communication from laptop to the duckiebot, it’s necessary to identify which one is ROS_MASTER.
-This can be done on both side by
+This needs to be done on both side by
-`$ export ROS_MASTER_URI=http://hostname:11311`
+`$ export ROS_MASTER_URI=http://<hostname>:11311`
 , where the hostname is the laptop’s hostname or IP address.
 Once this is done, you can look up this value by `$ echo $ROS_MASTER_URI` to make sure it’s set.
 Note you need to do this for every new terminal opened, and you only need one roscore running in one Master-Slave setup, which should be on the laptop side.
+So for the keyboard control example, open up three terminals, with one `ssh` into the duckiebot, and type in above command in all three terminals.
+Start a **roscore** in one terminal by typing `$ roscore`.
 ### ROS Subscriber
 The ROS script on the duckiebot contains a subscriber for motor command and a publisher for image acquisition.
-The motor command subscriber is `Duckiebot_Survey/catkin_ws/src/motor_control/src/motor_control.py`.
+The motor command subscriber is `Duckiebot_Survey/catkin_ws/src/motor_control/src/motor_control.py` on the duckiebot side.
 This script is looks very similar to RR Drive Service because most part is the provided python class object.
 Inside the subscriber, there’s a function `listener()`, and this is the main part for ROS subscriber.
 ```
 rospy.init_node('motor_control', anonymous=True)
 rospy.Subscriber("motor_command", Twist, callback)
 ```
 Above lines initialize the ROS node name as *motor_control*, and subscribe to **ROS Topic** *motor_command*, with [geometry_msgs/Twist](http://docs.ros.org/melodic/api/geometry_msgs/html/msg/Twist.html) type of [ROS message](http://wiki.ros.org/msg).
 The `callback()` function controls the motor based on messages received.
 And `rospy.spin()` makes the subscriber runs indefinitely.
+To run this subscriber, simply type in
+`$ python motor_control.py`

 ### ROS Publisher
 The example for ROS publisher on laptop side is to send motor command over to the subscriber on the duckiebot side.
-Inside `Duckiebot_Survey/catkin_ws/src/motor_control/src/keyboard.py`, it’s again similar to the RR client.
+Inside `Duckiebot_Survey/catkin_ws/src/motor_control/src/keyboard.py` on laptop side, it’s again similar to the RR client.
 At the bottom part of this script,
 ```
 pub = rospy.Publisher('motor_command', Twist, queue_size=0)
 ```